SUHEL782/application.com/README.md

 **Overview:** This project demonstrates best practices for deploying a MERN stack application using Docker, emphasizing scalability, modularization, and automation.

 **Core Responsibilities:**
-🔹 Develop RESTful APIs using Node.js and Express.js.
+🔹 Design and implement Dockerized environments for scalable application deployment.
-🔹 Build a responsive frontend with React.js.
+🔹 Configure and optimize CI/CD pipelines using Jenkins, GitHub Actions, or GitLab CI/CD.
-🔹 Configure and optimize MongoDB in a containerized setup.
+🔹 Deploy and manage cloud-based infrastructures on AWS, Azure, or GCP.
-🔹 Implement CI/CD pipelines for efficient deployment.
+🔹 Utilize Kubernetes for container orchestration and auto-scaling.
-🔹 Deploy on cloud platforms using Kubernetes.
+🔹 Implement security best practices in DevOps workflows.
-🔹 Apply security best practices for authentication and environment management.
+🔹 Monitor system health using logging and monitoring tools like Prometheus, Grafana, or ELK Stack.

 ---